ManimCommunity/manim/docs/source/contributing/internationalization.rst

 Congratulations!
 You are now a Translator for the Manim project!

-You have access to the projects you joined just on the left of your profile picture on the top bar.
+You'll see the projects you've joined just on the left of your profile picture on the top bar.

 .. image:: /_static/select_transifex_repo.png